 |Are the courses hard?

 ||Although most students do not find the courses difficult (partly because

 activities are mostly hands-on), difficulty really depends on your basic skills.
-It helps if you enter the
+A basic CAD course is required

+it.
 Can you follow verbal and written directions?
 Once you are lead through a few steps, can you repeat them?
-Can

-you see the logic or similarities in the ways things work?
-If things don't work out as expected, do you have a
+Can you see the logic or similarities in the ways things work?
+If things don't work out as expected, do you have

 rectangle, can you easily picture it being a box with a top, bottom, and sides that extend "into" the picture?